braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/Shopify_Features/shopify_catalogs.md

 ### Step 1: Turn on the sync

-YOu can sync your products to a Braze catalog through the Shopify install flow or on the Shopify partner page.
+You can sync your products to a Braze catalog through the Shopify install flow or on the Shopify partner page.

 ![Step 3 of the set up process with "Shopify Variant ID" as the "Catalog product identifier".][1]{: style="max-width:70%;"}